ColoradoSchoolOfMines/wii-track/docs/design.rst

 .. |wii| replace:: ``wiiboard.py``
 .. _wii: https://github.com/ColoradoSchoolOfMines/wii-track/tree/master/wiiboard.py

-..
-TODO: Robby: fill in the following paragraphs.

 We implemented our edge node with two sensors: a scale (the WiiFit board) and a camera (Raspberry Pi camera mounted on an Arduino-controled servo).
-The Raspberry Pi was connected over TODO to the Arduino which controlled a servo over TODO.
+The Raspberry Pi was connected over serial to the Arduino which controlled a servo.
 This servo swivelled the camera around.
-The camera was connected directly to the Raspberry Pi using TODO.
+The camera was connected directly to the Raspberry Pi.

-We built a client application in Qt using Python which controlled the servo, and also showed a live image of the package.
+We built a client application in Python using Qt which allowed control of the servo/camera angle and also showed a live image of the package.
 We also had the ability to take pictures of the package.
 Our prototype required user interaction to take a picture, but ideally, we would trigger this picture when the package is put on the scale.

 The WiiFit board was connected over Bluetooth to one of our computers.
 We would have liked to make the Raspberry Pi communicate directly with the WiiFit board,